Proposed Changes to Regulation 2

 c.
 Thirty bound copies of the Petition and all supporting documentation.

-8. Meridian and the ADEQ shall each file not later than August 10, 1999 a proposed Minute Order deciding the matter.
+8. Meridian and the DEQ shall each file not later than August 10, 1999 a proposed Minute Order deciding the matter.

-9. The ADEQ shall seek review of the proposed rule from the Joint Interim Committee on Public Health and Welfare and/or from the Joint Interim Committee on Administrative Rule and Regulations.
+9. The DEQ shall seek review of the proposed rule from the Joint Interim Committee on Public Health and Welfare and/or from the Joint Interim Committee on Administrative Rule and Regulations.

 10. The Regulations Committee will consider this matter at its August, 1999 meeting.
 Members of the Regulations Committee may ask questions of any persons that made oral or written comments.
 The Regulations Committee will make a recommendation to the Commission.